jakesimonds/disentangling-vae/README.md

 <img src="Colab_Implementation_Files/figs/paper_fig2.png" width=550>

-Figure 2 from "Understanding Disentangling in B-VAE" illustrates how a higher beta value leads to a less entangled latent space.
+Figure 2 from "Understanding Disentangling in B-VAE" (reproduced above) illustrates how a higher beta value leads to a less entangled latent space.
 They mention in the paper that when the beta value is high, a potential drawback is loss of reconstruction fidelity, but we don't see that in figure 2 because two latent information channels are sufficient to reproduce the Gaussian blobs.

 <div style="display: flex;">
     <img src="Colab_Implementation_Files/figs/reconstruct_b1.png" width="400">